TahmidRaven/PERFECT_QR-2049/README.md

 * **Live Rendering:** Real-time QR generation as you type or change settings.
 * **Data Extraction:** One-click "Extract" button to download high-resolution PNG files.

----

 ## 🎨 Color Palette // The Palette of 2049

-The UI is built on a specific "Noir-Neon" spectrum:

 | Component | Variable Name | Hex Code | Visual Reference |
 | :--- | :--- | :--- | :--- |